Score Breakdown

 The bear thesis relies on the traumatic August 2023 failure of tarcocimab in diabetic macular edema (DME), which decimated the stock price.
 Bears argue the company is a 'one-platform' risk with no revenue and a history of over-promising.
 Despite the recent capital raise, KOD still maintains a high net loss ($54.3M in Q2 2025) and a Price-to-Book ratio of ~72x, which is significantly higher than the biotech industry average of 2.7x (Simply Wall St, Feb 2026).

-“The Company has historically funded its operations primarily through the issuance of common stock and the sale of future royalties... based on the Company's current estimates of future royalties expected to be paid to Baker Bros.
-Advisors, LP.”
+βthe fair value of the liability related to sale of future royalties is based on the Company's current estimates of future royalties expected to be paid to Baker Bros.
+Advisors, LP (βBBAβ), which are considered Level 3 inputs.β